Ceramics

 The Soldner Ceramics Center makes up more than 10,000 square feet in three buildings.
 The Lyeth/Lyon kiln building is equipped with gas, electric, soda and wood kilns for both oxidation and reduction firings at all temperature ranges.
 The Ranch offers three wood kilns, four gas reduction kilns, one soda kiln and eleven high-temperature electric kilns.

 Anderson Ranch is happy to extend a 20% tuition discount* in summer one- or two-week adult workshops for NCECA members.
-Please register online and then email reg@andersonranch.org with your membership information and we will make the adjustment once you are in the system.
+Please email reg@andersonranch.org with your NCECA membership information and we will send you a form to register and access the discount.
+Discounts are not available retroactively.
 You are also welcome to call 970-924-5089 to register. *Please note that the NCECA discount does not apply to The Center / Advanced Mentored Studies program, nor can it be combined with any other discount, scholarship or special offer.

 Learn More